 Following the ‘devising’ journey of Callum and Lucy, the former gradually begins to realise that the story the latter is telling, is far from fictional and much closer to home than he would have ever imagined.

-The project is intended to encourage young people to understand what ‘grooming’ and ‘child sexual exploitation’ is and to think about the importance of early interventions in both the real and virtual world to prevent it from happening; it will also encourage them to think how they might responsibly and effectively deal with the consequences of grooming and/or abuse once it has occurred.
+The project is intended to encourage students to understand what ‘grooming’ and ‘child sexual exploitation’ is and to think about the importance of early interventions in both the real and virtual world to prevent it from happening; it will also encourage them to think how they might responsibly and effectively deal with the consequences of grooming and/or abuse once it has occurred.

 Ciaran Lindley as Callum and Annabel Pidduck as Lucy – ‘LUVU2’ tour 2013